https://cdn.gabb.com/wp-content/uploads/2023/06/What-is-Youtube-Kids-Update-1.png

 Profiting from Data Mining

-In 2018, Google and its parent company, Alphabet, made a 30.7 billion dollar profit.
-[3] A significant portion of that wealth was likely linked to data collected from children using targeted ads.
+In 2023, Google and its parent company, Alphabet, made 73.79 billion dollar profit.
+A portion of that wealth was linked to data collected from children using targeted ads.

 Because of Google’s immense wealth, this fine was merely a minor inconvenience —hardly enough to encourage them to honor child privacy or promote responsible behavior.
 To comply with the law, they added a passive parental consent section into the YouTube Kids setup that many parents miss.